DisabledAbel/Cvtv-m3u/README.md

 The URL never changes
 New channels are discovered automatically

-# Disclaimer
+## ⚠️ Disclaimer

-- CVTV provides public M3U playlists; this repository uses only publicly available streams.
-- All content belongs to CVTV.
+- Only includes streams officially published by CVTV and publicly available.
+- Does NOT include paid, subscription, or copyrighted-only channels.
 - Intended for personal and educational use only.
 - Redistribution for commercial purposes is prohibited.
-- The author is not responsible for misuse
+- The author is not responsible for misuse.
+- Source/publication link: [CVTV Public Streams](https://github.com/iptv-org/iptv/issues/17443

 # Status
 [![CVTV Scraper + Pages](https://github.com/DisabledAbel/Cvtv-m3u/actions/workflows/scraper.yml/badge.svg)](https://github.com/DisabledAbel/Cvtv-m3u/actions/workflows/scraper.yml)